 1. Astitva (2000)

 Brilliant Tabu plays Aditi, the soon-to-be mother-in-law.
 When everything is going fine, the past comes back to haunt her.
 She had a one-night stand with a man long back.
 As a middle-aged mother, she defends her young self’s sexuality, yet not flinching while talking about her husband’s infertility, infidelity and possible marital rape.
 The film revolves around Aditi, giving all middle-aged women lots of food for thought to analyse their own marital lives.

 2. Lajja (2001)

-Lajja narrates the story of many women and among them many are mothers.
-All mothers are exploited by the patriarchal society.
-One mother had a miscarriage, one is waiting to be a mother and the third mother is forced to pay for her son going against powerful people.
-Women exploited explicitly or micro exploited can relate to these characters.
+Lajja narrates the story of many women, and among them, many are mothers.
+The patriarchal society exploits all mothers.
+One mother had a miscarriage, one is waiting to be a mother, and the third mother is forced to pay for her son going against influential people.
+Women exploited explicitly, or micro exploited can relate to these characters.